ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 	•	Stage A adjacency: Typically required if you want a torsion pipeline.
 	•	Energy Minimization at the end.
 	•	Truly Optional:
 	1. Stage C forward kinematics: If you prefer letting Diffusion handle initial coords from random noise, you can skip.
-But giving it a partial 3D “warm start” can help.
+But giving it a partial 3D "warm start" can help.
 	2. MSA: If you lack multiple sequences, the Pairformer can run single-sequence mode, though results may degrade.
 	3. Templates: Could be integrated but not mandatory.